RBS to wind down interest-rate trading business

-Royal Bank of Scotland (RBS.L) said on Sunday it is winding down its interest-rate trading business as capital and operating costs increase.
+May 18 Royal Bank of Scotland said on Sunday it is winding down its interest-rate trading business as capital and operating costs increase.

 RBS cited "increasing level of capital, operating costs and investment that would be required for business to be globally competitive in a market with extremely thin margins," as the reason for winding down its Rates Prime Broking and Rates OTC Clearing businesses.